Poker Cheat Sheet For You – The Best Way To Learn Poker Basics In 2023

 Learning poker rules and hand rankings is the first thing you should do, and that can be much easier with the right poker cheat sheet at your disposal.
 Here you can see the poker hands cheat sheet and the list of best holdings to save it for later use if needed.

-Straight Flush: combination with five cards in a row with the same suit that is not A-high.
+Straight Flush: a combination of five cards in a row with the same suit that is not A-high.
 For example, T♠ 9♠ 8♠ 7♠ 6♠

 Four of a kind: combination with 4 cards of the same rank, like 8♠ 8♥ 8♦ 8♣ 4♣